TerabyteForever/SpacePass/README.md

 # SpacePass
 A password "engine" for C++ developers to use in their apps.

 Currently, It can encrypt and decrypt a very basic algorithm.
-Adding Base64 support is on my TODO list.
+It supports encrypt-only Space64.

 # Cross platform support